mins2022/hpu-rag/README.md

 # hpu-rag
 Usinf RAG for Gaudi

-This script allows you to fetch and analyze the content of a specified webpage.
-You can ask questions about the content, including checking for broken links.
-The script uses a language model (LLM) and Retrieval-Augmented Generation (RAG) setup to process and respond to your queries.
+This script fetches and analyzes the content of a specified webpage, allowing you to ask questions about the content.
+It utilizes a language model (LLM) and a Retrieval-Augmented Generation (RAG) setup to process and respond to your queries, demonstrating a simple example of RAG capabilities.

 ## Setup